edwintantawi/iox-slides/pages/firebase.md

 ---
 layout: section
+transition: view-transition
 ---

 # Calls to the <span class="title-vertex-ai-1 gemini-text">Vertex AI</span> Gemini API directly from your app using the <span class="title-vertex-ai-2 gemini-text">Vertex AI</span> for <span class="title firebase-text">Firebase</span> SDKs.

+---
+layout: statement
+---

+# <span class="title-vertex-ai-1 gemini-text">Vertex AI</span> For <span class="title firebase-text">Firebase</span><br/> Is In Preview!

+<p class="text-slate">which means that the product is not subject to any SLA or deprecation policy<br/>and could change in backwards-incompatible ways.</p>